maelstrom-software/maelstrom/doc/book/src/config.md

 boolean | `MAELSTROM_PROG_ENABLE_FROBS=true`
 boolean | `MAELSTROM_PROG_ENABLE_FROBS=false`

-Note that you don't need to put quotation marks around string values.
+Note that you don't put quotation marks around string values.
 You also can set boolean values to either `true` or `false`.

 ## Configuration Files

 Configuration files are in [TOML](https://toml.io/en/) format.
-In TOML files, configuration values map to keys of the same name.
+In configuration files, configuration values map to keys of the same name.
 Values types map to the corresponding TOML types.
 For example:

 ```toml
 frob-name = "string"